Choran: The Resilient Guardians of Starfall's Biomes

 Unique Choran Traits

 Chorans resemble humanoid tree frogs, with oversized, often bulging eyes and gangly physiques.
 Their slight frames and large toes afford excellent grip for climbing.
-They grow quickly, reaching adult size (approximately 2 feet tall) around 3 years, but are considered adults at 12, living to about 60.
+They grow quickly, reaching adult size (approximately 2 feet tall) around 3 years old, but are considered adults at 12 months, living to about 60 years.
 They have patient attitudes, respect natural processes, and prioritize careful observation in service of the Hegemony.
-Their names often include resonant vowels and chirped consonants, sometimes adopting names more easily vocalized by other species when traveling widely, especially on diplomatic missions for the Hegemony.
+Their names often include resonant vowels and chirping consonants, sometimes adopting names that are more easily vocalized by other species when traveling widely, especially on diplomatic missions for the Hegemony.

 Choran Mechanics